 I'm a fifth-year Ph.D. candidate in the Department of Philosophy at MIT.
-My research is primarily at the intersection of metaphysics and ethics.
-However, I also have interests in bioethics, ethics of technology, aesthetics, and moral psychology.
+My research is primarily at the intersection of ethics and metaphysics.
+I also have research and teaching interests in bioethics, ethics of technology, aesthetics, and moral psychology.
 In 2020-2021, I served as a Teaching Development Fellow in the MIT Teaching + Learning Laboratory.
-In the summer, I am serving as a experiential ethics teaching fellow (ethics of technology) in a program piloted by the Office of Experiential Learning at MIT.
+In Summer 2021, I am serving as an Experiential Ethics Teaching Fellow (Ethics of Technology) in a program piloted by the Office of Experiential Learning at MIT.
 You can learn more about my teaching here.

 Before MIT, I completed a B.A. at the University of California, Berkeley.
 I lived at Allen Ginsberg's old cottage address, which he wrote a poem about here.
 In my spare time, I write long-form fiction about a devil and his houseplants.
 You can read the first few chapters here.